Maxakalían languages

-The Maxakalían languages (also Mashakalían) were first classified into the Jê languages.
+Maxakalían languages were first classified into the Jê languages.
 It was only in 1931 that Čestmír Loukotka separated them from the Jê family.
 Alfred Métraux and Curt Nimuendajú considered the Maxakalían family isolated from others.
 John Alden Mason suggests a connection with the Macro-Jê stock, confirmed by Aryon Rodrigues.

 Languages

 Apart from extinct varieties generally seen as dialects of Maxakalí, Mason noted resemblances with a few other extinct languages of the area: Pataxó, Malalí and Coropó.
-However, Coropó is now thought to be a Purian language.
+However, Coropó is sometimes thought to be a Purian language.
 Campbell (1997) therefore lists the Maxakalian languages as: